tidewave-ai/tidewave_js/README.md

 ### HTTP MCP for Next.js

-Tidewave provides seamless integration with Next.js, you only need to expose its routes and then plug its middleware accordingly:
+Tidewave provides seamless integration with Next.js, you only need to expose its routes and then plug its middleware accordingly.

+**Important:** Tidewave is a development-only tool and should not run in production.
+See the [Production Builds](#production-builds-with-nextjs) section below for details.

 **Pages Router** - Create `pages/api/tidewave/[...all].ts`: